 - 26 (a) Teams will be permitted to register imports only to the extent that the total number of such active imports does not exceed, at any one time during the season, the numbers prescribed below:

 - (iii) A Senior Female AAA Team Six (6)

-- (iv) A Senior Female AA Team Six (6)

-- (v) All other Female Senior Teams Four (4)

-- (vi) A Junior Female Team Two (2)
+- (iv) A Junior Female Team Two (2)

-In the case of Female Senior AA an AAA teams, of the six (6) imports a maximum of two (2) may be USA Hockey transfer players.
-Such USA Hockey transfer players shall retain their import status when registering with Hockey Canada for subsequent seasons.
+In the case of Female Senior AAA teams, of the six (6) imports a maximum number of four (4) may be USA Hockey transfer players.
+Such USA Hockey transfer players shall retain their import status when registering with OWHA/Hockey Canada for subsequent seasons.
+This regulation, in Female Hockey, shall only be applicable to teams competing for a National or Regional Championship.

-Senior female teams are permitted to register among their imports a maximum of two non-North American players within the current season.
+Senior Female teams are permitted to register among their imports a maximum of two (2) non-North American players within the current season.